lmansilla92/password-generator/README.md

 When you first open the deployed webpage the first thing you will see is the text area with place holder text and the Generate Password button:
     ![Default](assets/images/password-generator-default.png)

 When you click on the button the first prompt asking for password length appears.
-Other prompts asking for character types follow this prompt:
     ![Length Prompt](assets/images/password-generator-length.png)

-One of the prompts that follow the length prompt is the lowercase prompt.
-This prompt is followed by uppercase, numbers, and special character prompts:
+A window pops up that confirms the type of characters being used.
+This is followed by uppercase, numbers, and special character confirmations:
     ![Character Prompt](assets/images/password-generator-lowercase.png)

 If the user does not enter a valid number or stay within the allowed password range, the following alert is triggered: